Quickstart

 Troubleshooting

-Solution: Install Claude CLI following the official guide, then verify with claude --version.
+Solution: Install Claude Code, Codex CLI, or OpenCode, then verify with claude --version, codex --version, or opencode --version.

 “autospec: command not found”